One of the craziest things we do as humans is take the recent past and project it indefinitely into the future.

 We think if things are going terrible, they are going to continue being terrible forever.
 If your portfolio value seems to be dropping, it’s tempting to say, “At this rate, if this continues, I won’t have any money [insert number of months] from now.”

-On the other hand, if things are going well, we expect them to continue going well forever.
-If every year for the past five years you’ve gotten a bonus in January, and in October of this year you want to buy a new house, it may be tempting to factor that bonus you will surely get in January into your decision.
-Of course, it’s terribly disappointing if that bonus doesn’t come.
+If, for each of the past three years, you’ve gotten a bonus in January, it may be tempting in October to factor that bonus you will surely get in January into a big financial decision.
+Of course, it’s terribly disappointing if that bonus doesn’t come (and by the way, there’s no guarantee that it will).

 -Carl